Iroquois Theatre fire: Victims

 A horse-drawn ambulance is filled with the bodies of victims.

-Mass panic ensued and many of those trapped inside tried climbing over piles of bodies in order to escape.
+Mass panic ensued amid the fire and many of those trapped inside tried climbing over piles of bodies in order to escape.
 Corpses were stacked ten feet high around some of the blocked exits.
 The victims were asphyxiated by the fire, smoke and gases or were crushed by the onrush of others behind them.
 It is estimated that 575 people were killed on the day of the fire, and at least 30 more died of injuries over the following weeks.
 Many of the dead were buried in Montrose, Calvary, Saint Boniface, Mount Greenwood, Mount Hope, Mount Olivet, Oak Woods, Rosehill, Graceland, Forest Home and Waldheim Jewish cemeteries.

 Of the approximately 300 actors, dancers and stagehands, only five people died: aerialist Nellie Reed, an actor in a bit part, an usher and two female attendants.
 Reed's role was to fly as a fairy over the audience on a trolley wire, showering them with pink carnations.
 She was trapped above the stage while waiting for her entrance and fell during the fire.
 She died from burns and internal injuries three days later.

-William Etten, a well-known Chicago reporter, described the scene of devastation he witnessed during the firemen and policemen's efforts to recover the dead and dying;
+William Etten, a well-known Chicago reporter, described the scene of devastation he witnessed during the firemen and policemen's efforts to recover the dead and dying:

 The dead lay literally in heaps, frail women gasped for the last time from mounds of corpses, puny children sighed their lives away, while an eager morbid crowd pressed forward to look on the face of death.
 It was more horrible than war, more terrifying than pestilence.